-I am currently engaged in research related to autologous breast reconstructions and the impact of postmastectomy radiotherapy (PMRT) on it.
-PMRT can have detrimental effects on breast tissue, leading to complications such as fat necrosis, fibrosis, impaired wound healing, and compromised aesthetics.
-There is no consensus, both nationally and internationally, regarding the optimal timing of administering this radiotherapy, given the high risk of complications.
+I am currently engaged in research on autologous breast reconstruction and the impact of radiotherapy on reconstructive outcomes.
+Radiotherapy can have detrimental effects on soft tissue, potentially leading to complications such as fat necrosis, impaired wound healing, and flap loss.
+Radiotherapy may be administered either before or after autologous reconstruction; however, there is currently no national or international consensus regarding which sequencing yields the most favorable outcomes.
 Recently, enrollment has commenced for the Breast REconstruction and NeoAdjuvant Radiotherapy (BRENAR) pilot study.
-The ultimate aim of this pilot is to develop a new algorithm for breast cancer treatment, specifically by incorporating neo-adjuvant radiotherapy.
-Additionally, I am involved in the assessment of patient-reported outcomes in autologous breast reconstructions and PMRT.
+The ultimate goal of this study is to develop a new treatment algorithm for breast cancer by integrating neoadjuvant radiotherapy into the reconstructive pathway.
+In addition, I am involved in studies focusing on patient-reported outcomes, aesthetic results, and prehabilitation in autologous breast reconstruction, aiming to enhance patients’ quality of life.

 Involved with